emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 Tests that specify both logical behavior and unit collaboration like this are very difficult to read, comprehend, and change.
 And yet, this frightening scenario probably describes the vast majority of tests in which test doubles are used.
 It's no wonder I hear so many complaints of "over-mocking" in unit tests, a claim that until relatively recently befuddled me.

 The solution to this mess is also a lot of work.
 The parent unit needs to be refactored such that it only facilitates collaboration between other units and contains no implementation logic of its own.
 That means the parent unit's other behaviors not implemented by the previously extracted child will also need to be extracted into new units (including all the time-consuming activities described thus far).
-Finally, the parent's original test can be thrown out and rewritten strictly as a "specification of collaboration", ensuring that the units interact with each other as needed.
+Finally, the parent's original test should be *thrown away* and rewritten strictly as a "specification of collaboration", ensuring that the units interact with each other as needed.
 Oh, and because there's no longer a fully integrated test to make sure the parent unit works anymore, a separate integration test ought to be written.

 <figure>
   ![Fig 7.
 Redo](/img/tdd-fail/redo.svg)
-  <figcaption>Fig. 7 — A second child object is extracted to encapsulate any remaining behavior in the parent, the parent's test is then replaced with an test specifying the interaction of the two children.</figcaption>
+  <figcaption>Fig. 7 — A second child object is extracted to encapsulate any remaining behavior in the parent, the parent's test is then replaced with a test specifying the interaction of the two children.</figcaption>
 </figure>

 **Ouch.** It takes such rigor and discipline to maintain a clean codebase, comprehensible tests, and fast build times when you take this approach that it's no wonder few teams fall short of realizing their hopes with TDD.

 ## A Successful Approach to TDD

-Instead, let's chart a different course by introducing a very different workflow.
+Instead, I'd like to chart a different course by introducing a very different TDD workflow from that shown above.

-First, consider the conclusion of the roundabout, painful process detailed above:
+First, consider the resulting artifacts of the roundabout, painful process detailed in the previous example:

-* A parent unit that depends on the logical behavior implemented in two child units.
+* A parent unit that depends on logical behavior implemented in two child units
-* The parent's unit test, which specifies the interaction of the two children.
+* The parent's unit test, which specifies the interaction of the two children
-* The children each having a unit test specifying the logic for which they're responsible.
+* The two child units, each with a unit test specifying the logic for which they're responsible

 If this is where we're bound to end up, why not head in that direction from the outset?
-That's the approach I take, and as a result I think of TDD primarily as an aid in the task of **reductionism**.
+That's the approach I take, and as a result I think of TDD as an exercise in **reductionism**.

 Here's my process: